Failure to check energy potential of land could cost millions

 The value of land which is suitable for generating or storing renewable energy could be considerably higher than land which does not have such capacity, explains independent power and energy consultant Roadnight Taylor.

 “We recently had a case where a large land agent was selling land for a client and wanted to check if there was an opportunity for a high value energy scheme,” explains director Hugh Taylor.
-“The client didn’t want to pay the £350 for a survey, so it wasn’t carried out.
+“The client didn’t want to pay the £350 for a survey (our price at that time), so it wasn’t carried out.
 Within a week, we were approached by a prospective purchaser to carry out our Stop/Go study on the same land, which revealed there was 20MW of grid capacity available for battery storage.”

 At the time, such a scheme was worth around £60,000 a year in rent for the next 30 years, potentially adding about £1.5m to the value of just an acre of land, he adds.
 “On the day the purchaser completed the sale we submitted their grid application and secured them an incredibly cheap 20MW connection offer.”